 Kayaking volunteers will act as equipment handlers, safety managers, companion paddlers, and captains of tandem kayaks and provide overall supervision of participants on the water.
-We offer an open kayaking program every Tuesday and every 1st and 3rd Saturday of the month from June-Mid August.
+We offer an open kayaking program every Tuesday and every other Saturday of the month from June-September.

 In addition to our weekly paddling sessions, we offer several kayak days through our Custom Event partners throughout the week.
-We also hold monthly offsite adventure kayak trips, and two large events, Watersports Weekend (June 22-24) and Sports in the City (Sept 22.)
+We also hold monthly offsite adventure kayak trips, and two large events, Watersports Weekend (July 19-21) and Everybody Paddles.

 Minimum age to volunteer is 15.

-New volunteers are required to attend one Volunteer Orientation & Information session and one on-water training in late May.
+New volunteers are required to attend one dry-land training and one on-water training in late May.
 Optional in-pool sessions are also available for new volunteers to get more comfortable in a kayak or for returning volunteers to learn advanced rescue techniques.
 Additionally, Adaptive Sports Connection will offer additional on-water training on the 3rd Thursday of each month June-August.